 5 Must-See Bike Movies from the 80’s

 If you love movies as much as I do – I LOVE MOVIES – and if you love bikes – I LOVE BIKES – then you should mix the two and sit down with friends or family and enjoy the two together.
-When I was living in the Army barracks I had my bike on a cycle ops trainer and would ride for 3 – 4 hours a few times a week getting ready for the next long distance triathlon.
+When I was living in the Army barracks, I had my bike on a cycle ops trainer and would ride for three to four hours a few times a week, getting ready for the next long-distance triathlon.
 It was dinner, a movie, and my bike.
-War movies and dramas were great, but nothing was quite like riding my bike while watching a good bike flick.
+War movies and dramas were great, but there was nothing quite like riding my bike while watching a good bike movie.
 The two just go together like PB & J. So here are my old-school favorites.

 5. Quicksilver (1986)

 This is the cool kind of Kevin Bacon, riding-a-single-speed-without-a-helmet kind of cool.
 Jack Casey (Kevin Bacon) is a young floor trader who loses all of his company’s and family’s savings on a risky business decision.
 Deflated and disenchanted with his profession, he quits his job and becomes a bicycle messenger.
 Casey has to deal with his parents and his girlfriend, who are disappointed with his new job.
 Along with the colorful characters that work with him, he saves a troubled young woman named Terri (Jami Gertz) from a gang.

 Although frustrated, Casey enjoys the freedom that comes with his lower responsibility.
 He also uses his education and business acumen to help his co-workers.
 When some of them are involved in dangerous or difficult matters, Casey must decide whether he should become involved.
 Those matters lead to a sinister web of murder and intrigue.